And welcome back to the fastest three hours in media.

 So, and it was not a criticism of Denmark.

-I have actually I'd kind of like to go to the place now, having seen this show.
+I have, actually, I'd kind of like to go to the place now, having seen this show.

-Um regardless, I thought it was a great way to illustrate the point that the caller was making.
+But regardless, I thought it was a great way to illustrate the point that the caller was making.

 It's too many.

-But then at the same token, they had politicians that wanted to be known as great military warriors and so forth.
+But then, at the same token, they had politicians that wanted to be known as great military warriors and so forth.

 Angela Merkel's right, it is going to change Germany.

-She's just looking at bodies.
+She's strictly looking at it economically, she's just looking at bodies.

 And it's the same way the Democrats look at bodies arriving here via our southern border, but they're not looking for workers per se.

-We don't have a birth rate problem here, not nearly as bad as Germany's, but the Democrats are looking for voters.
+We don't have a birth rate problem here, not nearly as bad as Germany's.

-The Republican Party is, however, looking at the labor force aspect of it.
+The Republican Party is, however, looking at the labor force aspect of it and how cheap it might be.

 Angela Merkel has ended up nailing what everybody in this country is so damn concerned about.